An Overview of the Quilting Used on T-shirt Quilts

-Long-arm machine quilting is how most quilt makers finish the T-shirt quilts they make.
-There are a two basic style a quilter can choose from.
-These are:
+Long-arm machine quilting is how most quilt makers finish their T-shirt quilts.
+There are a two basic style a quilt maker can choose from:

-• A unique pattern for each block.
-This is drawn by an artist standing at the front of a quilting machine - see the photo on the right.
+A unique pattern for each block.
+This is drawn by an artist standing at the front of a quilting machine - see the video below.

 In this article we will study the unique pattern style of long-arm quilt.
 It's the type of quilting we do.